 For practical reasons and because of the costs involved, the provision stipulating the option for shareholders to follow meetings with investors and analysts and presentations and press conferences in real time is not observed.
 All relevant information is immediately published on the company’s website.
 There have been no substantial changes to the corporate governance structure.
 The alignment with the Dutch Corporate Governance Code is published on the company website.
 Any future substantial changes will be submitted to the AGM.

-The AGM held on July 16, 2019 authorized the Board of Management to acquire shares in the company for a period of 18 months, up to January 16, 2021 subject to the approval of the Supervisory Board.
+The AGM held on July 15, 2021, authorized the Board of Management to acquire shares in Holland Colours for a period of 18 months, up to January 15, 2023, subject to the approval of the Supervisory Board.
 The acquisition price must be between the amount equal to the nominal value of the shares and the amount equal to 110% of the share price, whereby the share price will be: the highest average share price on each of the five trading days prior to the acquisition date in accordance with the Daily Official List of Euronext Amsterdam.

 All documents related to the implementation of the Dutch Corporate Governance Code can be found in the Investor Relations section in the paragraph on Corporate Governance on our website.
-This includes the profile, regulation and schedule of retirement by rotation for the Supervisory Board, regulations of the Audit Committee and the Remuneration Committee, the Diversity Policy and the Policy on Bilateral Contacts with shareholders, the company’s Articles of Association, the Whistleblower Policy, Holland Colours’ Insider Dealing Policy, and the minutes of the Annual General Meetings of Shareholders.
+This includes the profile, regulation and schedule of retirement by rotation for the Supervisory Board, regulations of the Audit Committee and the Remuneration Committee, the Diversity Policy and the Policy on Bilateral Contacts with shareholders, the Remuneration Policy of the Board of Management, the Remuneration Policy of the Supervisory Board, the company’s Articles of Association, the Whistleblower Policy, Holland Colours’ Insider Dealing Policy and the minutes of the Annual General Meetings of Shareholders.

 Prevention of Insider Trading